vectordotdev/vector/website/content/en/highlights/2022-07-07-sink-codecs.md

 `framing` options.
 Additionally, the supported codecs (`encoding.codec`) for each sink was expanded to be a uniform set of codecs.

-For example, if you have a `socket` sink that you want to send [octet framed][octet_framing], JSON-encoded, messages, you can now do so with configuration like:
+For example, if you have a `socket` sink that you want to send [length-delimited][length_delimited] JSON-encoded, messages, you can now do so with configuration like:

 ```toml
 [sinks.socket]